-After visiting countless Hindu temples across the globe now I truly have a deeper grasp….of the phrase “same same but different” 😉 After the first few dozen they all start to blend together — except for those rare offbeat temples that are so strangely unique they become impossible to ever forget.
-Like this one small psychedelic temple I found completely by accident in India
+After visiting countless Hindu temples across the globe now I truly have a deeper grasp….of the phrase “same same but different” 😉 After the first few dozen they all start to blend together.
+The only exceptions are those rare offbeat temples that are so strangely unique they become impossible to ever forget.
+Like this one small psychedelic temple I found completely by accident in India.

 Psychedelic paintings resembling “acid art” are the last thing you would expect to find inside a tiny Hindu temple in small town known as Pushkar.
 The artwork was all created by the head priest, who is still actively painting more.
 (And yes, “acid art” is a real thing — it even has its own Wikipedia page.)

 And now the story of how we found this trippy temple with the painting priest:

 Pushkar, India.
 I was here shooting a video on the Pushkar Camel Fair, as was my friend and popular travel vlogger Christine Kaaloa (Grrrl Traveler).
 After shooting all morning we stopped at Mamta Garden Restaurant, complete with tables on green grass surrounded by tall trees.
 It was like walking into a quiet oasis — and trust me, finding quiet in India is priceless.
 Anyway, while eating lunch some kids began watching us from the roof of Akhila Bhartiya Rawat Samaj temple next door.